 Centered on Japan's centuries-old onsen tradition, the 2,000-square-meter Aman Spa embraces the theme of water.
 Designed around a large onsen and its natural mineral-rich waters, the Spa also features two private onsen pavilions, a watsu pool, treatment suites and gym.
 Two large onsen bathing pavilions are complemented by a watsu pool, four treatment suites, a gym and a yoga studio

-In addition to nearby facilities that include an 18-hole championship golf course, there are two exceptional cultural sites: UNESCO-protected pilgrimage routes of Kumano Kodō, and Ise-Jingū, Japan’s most sacred Shintō shrine.
+In addition to nearby facilities that include an 18-hole championship golf course, there are two exceptional cultural sites: UNESCO-protected pilgrimage routes of Kumano Kodo, and Ise-Jingu, Japan's most sacred Shinto shrine.

-Benesse House on the islands of Naoshima is consists of several buildings that are part of a broader project "Benesse Art Site Naoshima" whose mission " is to create signicant spaces by bringing contemporary art and architecture in resonance with the pristine nature of the Seto Inland Sea, a landscape with a rich cultural and historical fabric."
+Benesse House on the islands of Naoshima is consists of several building that are part of a broader project "Benesse Art Site Naoshima" whose mission " is to create signicant spaces by bringing contemporary art and architecture in resonance with the pristine nature of the Seto Inland Sea, a landscape with a rich cultural and historical fabric."
 The four buildings: the Museum, Oval, Park and Beach, all designed by star architect Ando Tadao.
 Each building features its own unique artwork and guest rooms.
 Our favorite, Oval, is situated on a hill and connected to the Museum building by a monorail.
 Oval offers spacious, luxurious lodgings in a mere six rooms.
 Large floor-to-ceiling windows in the guest rooms offer expansive views of the Inland Sea and does the large terrace.

 The suites each feature a mural, painted by Richard Long and David Tremlett, from when they visited Naoshima.
 If you're visiting the austere "art island" with us, we can arrange a private tour of the resident museum and daytrip to Teshima island.